umarsahmad/smartguard-ai/README.md

 # 🚨 SmartGuard

 **SmartGuard** is an end-to-end system for training, deploying, and testing AI models in simulated embedded environments.
-Built with automation and edge deployment in mind, it demonstrates how you can use Python, TensorFlow Lite, MQTT, and CI/CD (via GitHub Actions) to replicate real-world AI-on-the-edge workflows — without needing a physical device like a Raspberry Pi or Jetson Nano.
+Built with automation and edge deployment in mind, it demonstrates how you can use Python, TensorFlow Lite, MQTT, and CI/CD (via GitHub Actions) to replicate real-world AI-on-the-edge workflows same as we do on a physical device like a Raspberry Pi or Jetson Nano.

 ---